ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/fleet-management-example.md

 <figure><img src="../../.gitbook/assets/2022-11-08_11.19.49.png" alt=""><figcaption></figcaption></figure>

 Next, we'll add a map of the idle drivers.
-This map is a **Smart view** which needs to be coded within the Smart view tab of the corresponding collection settings.
+This map is a **Smart View** which needs to be coded within the Smart View tab of the corresponding collection settings.
 If you're interested in such a view, check out [this example](https://docs.forestadmin.com/documentation/reference-guide/smart-views/create-a-map-view).

 <figure><img src="../../.gitbook/assets/image (201).png" alt=""><figcaption></figcaption></figure>